Nike Basketball Camp Las Positas College

 at Nike Basketball Camps

-Las Positas College in Livermore, CA is back by popular demand!
-Improve your fundamental skills, make friends and have serious fun at this summer basketball camp in the East Bay with LPC Head Men's Coach James Giacomazzi, Team Select Founder Ruben Garcia and LPC Lead Assistant Coach Jordan Whittenburg.
+Las Positas College in Livermore, CA is back by popular demand for three weeks this summer!
+Improve your fundamental skills, make friends and have serious fun at this summer basketball camp in the East Bay with LPC Head Men's Coach James Giacomazzi and Associate Head Coach Jordan Whittenburg.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.